JamesLemony/jameslemony.github.io/content/Course Notes/Since and For.md

 "Ne zamandan beri?" sorusunu, İngilizcede, "Since When?" ile yapıyoruz.

+> [!EXAMPLE]
-I am a vegetarian.
+> I am a vegetarian.
 Since when?
-You told me to do it.
-Since when did you start listening to me
+> You told me to do it.
+Since when did you start listening to me?
-Since when it is OK to cheat?
+> Since when it is OK to cheat?
+> Since when Serdar is having these awful dreams and why?
+> Since when she is able to run so fast?

 ### Since as a Conjunction

+> [!EXAMPLE]
-We have played better since you joined the team.
+> We have played better since you joined the team.
-He has had two jobs since he graduated.
+> He has had two jobs since he graduated.
-I have wanted to be a pilot since I was a child.
+> I have wanted to be a pilot since I was a child.
-He hasn't ridden a bike since he was a boy.
+> He hasn't ridden a bike since he was a boy.
-It has been over 10 years since I last visited Europe.
+> It has been over 10 years since I last visited Europe.

 ## For
 For, eylemin ne kadar süredir gerçekleştiğini anlatmak için kullanılır.
 Genelde, Türkçeye çevirilerken, cümlelerin içine katılmaz.
 Katılırsa da "süreyle" diye çevrilebilir.